Where to Find the BEST SAT Practice Tests

 • Waking up early on a Saturday morning to take the test

-• Following the allowed time at the top of each section
+• Following the allowed time within each section

 • Taking short breaks between sections as permitted